Connect with us

 • Neck Pain: If your computer screen is not at eye level, you may find yourself constantly looking down or up.

-• Wrist Pain: This can cause pain or even conditions like carpal tunnel syndrome over time.
+• Wrist Pain: This can cause pain, or even conditions like carpal tunnel syndrome, which may require carpal tunnel syndrome treatment over time.

 • Shoulder Pain: This can lead to aches or even long-term shoulder injuries.